Integrated Engineering with a Year in Industry (BEng)

 Teaching is through lectures and tutorials, supplemented by practical laboratory and project-based work.
 There is a rich library of online learning material, tailored for each lesson in each module, including instructional/informational videos, study notes, guided exercise questions and some online quizzes.

 All students must complete a 40-credit individual project in Year Four, for which they are allocated a supervisor from among the teaching staff.

 There are opportunities for interactions with potential employers through careers fairs and guest lectures.
 Speakers from industry give regular lectures on their areas of expertise.
 These offer you the opportunity to hear experts speak on topics that are relevant to your degree and give you an insight into working in industry.

 How will I be supported?

-For the 40 credit project in year four, you will be allocated a supervisor in the broad area of research specialism who will meet with you regularly to provide guidance and advice on progress in the work.
+For the 40-credit project in Year Four, you will be allocated a supervisor in the relevant area of research specialism who will meet with you regularly to provide guidance and advice on progress in the work.

 How will I be assessed?

 Your assessments will be varied to evaluate knowledge, understanding, professional skills, and key skills.
 Assessment in Year One is mostly through tests during the year, short reports, a professional development portfolio, presentations, and two written examinations.
 This range of assessments is carried into the higher years with a gradual change from tests to exams.
 The major individual project in Year Four is assessed by a dissertation report.

 The Learning Outcomes for this Programme describe what you will be able to do as a result of your study at Cardiff University.
 They will help you to understand what is expected of you.

 The Learning Outcomes for this Programme can be found below: